prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 </html>
 ````

+Check back in your browser to ensure your page looks the same as it did before.

+> NOTE: If you do not see the styles applied, the most common reason is that you may have specified the wrong selectors.

 Nice job.
 By abstracting and combining disparate combinations of style declarations in this way, you are reducing code duplication, which in turn reduces the effort associated with making future edits as well as the likelihood of manual error.

 > NOTE: The practice of abstracting, simplifying, and sharing code declarations to avoid repetition is commonly referred to as **DRY**, or "Don't Repeat Yourself".
-There is at least one other opportunity to DRY-up the code on this page.
+There is at least one other opportunity to DRY-up the code in this most recent example.
 Can you spot it?

 Notice, there's still a lot going on in this simple `index.html` file.
 We open the file to see multiple lines of style declarations at the top, and not until we scroll down do we start to understand the structure of this HTML file.